-Ketamine is a powerful anaesthetic that is used on humans and animals.
-It is often billed as a “horse-tranquilliser” in newspaper headlines.
+Ketamine is a powerful anesthetic that is used on humans and animals.
+It is often billed as a “horse-tranquilizer” in newspaper headlines.
 It is usually in the form of a grainy white powder, although it can come in a liquid or tablet form.

 Users claim it makes them feel very relaxed, giving a feeling that they are floating away.
 Some users feel incapable of moving, sometimes feeling detached from their body, similar to a near-death experience.
 It can also have hallucinogenic effects, changing how users see and hear things.

 There are many risks associated with taking ketamine.
 These can include:

 - Injuries – ketamine use dulls the sensation of pain.
 This can lead to users injuring themselves and not knowing how.

 - Unconsciousness – the effects of ketamine can slow the user’s heart-rate and breathing, which results in loss of consciousness.
 This risk is increased when mixed with alcohol or other drugs.

 - Bladder problems – ketamine use can create bladder problems, which can make it very painful to urinate.

 - Mental health – Regular ketamine use can exacerbate existing mental health problems and can cause feelings of confusion, panic attacks and depression